MicrosoftDocs/sql-docs/docs/relational-databases/security/dynamic-data-masking.md

 Users with **SELECT** permission on a table can view the table data.
 Columns that are defined as masked display the masked data.
 Grant the **UNMASK** permission to a user to allow them to retrieve unmasked data from the columns for which masking is defined.

 Administrative users and roles can always view unmasked data via the **CONTROL** permission, which includes both the **ALTER ANY MASK** and **UNMASK** permission.
-Administrative users or roles such as sysadmin, serveradmin, or db_owner have CONTROL permissions on the database by design, and can view unmasked data.
+Administrative users or roles such as sysadmin or db_owner have CONTROL permissions on the database by design, and can view unmasked data.

 You don't need any special permission to create a table with a dynamic data mask, only the standard **CREATE TABLE** and **ALTER** on schema permissions.